 A student may appeal a non-retained or dismissed status in the Graduate School to the program director of his/her program of study.
 The appeal must be in writing accompanied by appropriate documentation to support the student's position.
-Appeals will be handled by the program director, in consultation with the student's advisor, and the Associate Vice President of the Graduate School, as needed.
+Appeals will be handled by the program director, in consultation with the student's adviser, and the head of the Graduate School, as needed.
 The Graduate School office will notify the student of the outcome of the appeal.